d2s/Documentation/_posts/2018-01-01-plansnapshots.md

 - this month
 - previous months

-Selecting the button `Plan` only evaluates and suggests which snapshots to delete based upon the plan.
+Selecting a plan, either `last` or `every` only evaluates and suggests which snapshots to delete based upon the plan.
 Deleting snapshots is a **destructive** operation and should be performed with care.

-**Snapshots to keep**
+### Snapshots to keep

 All snapshots to keep are tagged `this week`, `Day this month` or `last Day month`. `Day` is selectable in user configuration and one of seven Days.

-**This week and month**:
+### This week and month:

 - in the current week (this week): keep all snapshots
   - snapshots are tagged with `this week`